Parsa-SadeghiAsl/flask-media-gallery/README.md

 ## Usage

-1. Place your media files in the `data` folder
+1. Place your media files in the `media` folder
 2. View your media files in the grid layout
 3. Download files by clicking the "Download" button on any media item